sinasorme/SpaceX/README.md

-The dataset's name is "US house prices" and our model based on Linear Regression.
+The dataset's name is "US house prices" and our model based on Linear Regression..